 Wheels On Fire is a classic motor sports documentary — and also one of the most obscure and hard-to-find (as you can see, it’s even impossible to find a decent image of the theatrical one-sheet).
 But not in the land of Oz, since this was filmed in Liverpool, Sydney.
 This one kicks ass because of — before there were web-cam and fiber optics — has the first ever “race cam” strapped onto the drag car, which takes you behind the wheel at speeds above 300 kilometers (miles in the States) per hour.

 Again, this one is near impossible to track down on VHS and DVD — and the DVDs are grey market VHS-rips.
-And there’s no trailer or clips . . . so in lieu of a trailer, check out these classic drag racing commercials.
+And there’s no trailer or clips . . . denied.

 Intermission!
 The Snack Bar is Open!
 Check out our classic drag racing poster art gallery while you wait in line!